 Is There An Easier Way?

 There is!
 You can take an official Parque Nacional da Tijuca van all the way up to the top of Corcovado Mountain.
-You can book your tickets for the van here, and choose 1 of the 3 departure points: Copacabana, Largo do Machao, or Panineiras Visitor Centre.
+You can book your tickets for the van here, and choose 1 of the 3 departure points: Copacabana, Largo do Machado, or Centro de Visitantes Paineiras (Paineiras Visitor Centre).

 Hike to Christ the Redeemer: The Parque Nacional da Tijuna van makes it easy to get to Christ the Redeemer from inside the city.